Umred Assembly constituency

-Umred Assembly constituency is one of twelve constituencies of the Maharashtra Vidhan Sabha located in Nagpur district.
+Umred Assembly constituency, formerly known as Umrer, is one of twelve constituencies of the Maharashtra Vidhan Sabha located in Nagpur district.

 It is a part of Ramtek Lok Sabha constituency (SC).

 On 24 March 2024, Umred Assembly constituency became vacant as the incumbent MLA Raju Parwe resigned as Member Of Umred Legislative Assembly and Primary Member of Indian National Congress (INC).